ANUcybernetics/aps-ai-transparency-tracker/README.md

 This scraper code is licensed under the MIT License.

-The scraped AI transparency statements themselves are copyright of their respective Australian Government agencies.
+The scraped AI Transparency Statements themselves are copyright of their respective Australian Government agencies.
 Most agency content is licensed under [CC BY 4.0 Australia](https://creativecommons.org/licenses/by/4.0/) or [CC BY 3.0 Australia](https://creativecommons.org/licenses/by/3.0/au/), though